SmailG/ui-designer-power/docs/EXAMPLES.md

 ### Example 3: Form to Vue
 ```
+# Option 1: Using a file path
+Convert ./screenshots/login-form.jpg to Vue 3 with Composition API and CSS modules

+# Option 2: Attach an image
 Convert this login form to Vue 3 with Composition API and CSS modules:
 [Attach image of login form]